hychen39/plsqlprac/fund/Fund_10.md

 ## Practice 2: Create a stored function

-Create a stored function named `get_score` that takes two parameters: `stu_id` and `subject` and returns the score for the student and subject.
+Create a stored function named `get_score` that takes two parameters: `stu_id` and `subject`, and returns the score for the student and subject.

 The function should handle the exception when the student ID and subject are not found in the student_scores table.
-The function should return -1 and print a warn message "The following student ID and subject does not exist <student_id>, <subject>" if the exception is raised.
+The function should return -1 and print a warning message "The following student ID and the subject do not exist <student_id>, <subject>" if the exception is raised.

 Use the following SQL to test the function: